 “I think if you ask about people’s experiences with the school system, some love it and others have deep concerns,” said Yianilos.
 “And they’re both right.”

-Yianilos said he has “serious concerns” about ACPS following issues of fiscal mismanagement, investigations of test fraud in its adult education program and “the idea children can’t go to their neighborhood school.”
+Yianilos said he has “serious concerns” about ACPS following issues of , investigations of and “.”

 He said he’d like to get the opportunity to get “knee deep” in the issues to find solutions.

 Yianilos said he has never met ACPS Superintendent Morton Sherman, but would like to sit down and ask him questions.

 “Someone asked me if I think Sherman should resign,” Yianilos said.
 “I’ve never talked to him, so I think that would be irresponsible to say that.
 My knowledge of the details is at the level of the general public."